oneblink/angular-signature-pad/README.md

 `scale-down`    |Expression  |Return a truthy value if the signature should be scaled down when calling the function exposed via `resize`.
 `clear`         |Expression  |Exposes the `clear()` function provided by _signature_pad_  as `$fn`.
 `resize`        |Expression  |Exposes the `resize()` function provided by _signature_pad_  as `$fn`.
 However, the `width` and `height` will be set to width and height of the canvas' parent element and the `scaleDown` argument will be set to the value of the `scale-down` attribute.
-`get-signature` |Expression  |Exposes a function as `$fn` that takes the same arguments as [HTMLCanvasElement.toDataUrl()](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toDataURL) and returns the signature as a [DataUrl](https://developer.mozilla.org/en-US/docs/Web/HTTP/BasURIs).<br>Will return `undefined` if the canvas is empty<br>If the value of the `crop` attribute is truthy, the signature will be cropped of white space before generating a DataUrl<br>Otherwise the DataUrl will contain the entire canvas

 ### Recommendations